meteor/meteor/client/basic/sections/templates.md

 });
 ```

-Now, each time use the `username` helper, the helper function will be
+Now, each time you use the `username` helper, the helper function above
-called to determine the user's name:
+will be called to determine the user's name:

 ```
 // in your HTML